Scifabric/pybossa/doc/customizing.rst

 Adding a Search box: Google Custom Search
 =========================================

-PyBossa provides a simple way to search within the server pages: Google Custom Search.
+PYBOSSA provides a simple way to search within the server pages: Google Custom Search.
 In order to enable it you will have to apply for a Google Custom Search API key and then follow the next steps: